ibexa/documentation-developer/docs/releases/ibexa_dxp_v4.1.md

 ### User Interface improvements

-Several improvements to the Back Office user interface improve the user experience, including the “Scroll to top” button, a new DateTime widget, or a View Switcher between lists, grids and calendar, as well as several new options in the Content Tree’s contextual menu.
+Several improvements to the Back Office user interface improve the user experience, including the "Go to top” button, a new DateTime widget, or a View Switcher between lists, grids and calendar, as well as several new options in the Content Tree’s contextual menu.

 ### Product Catalog enhancements